shirkeyaws/aws-dms-workshop/runbook/oracle_postgres/setup_aws_cfn_stack.md

 - Source Database: Amazon RDS Oracle (this database will be pre-populated with sample database installed from <https://github.com/awslabs/aws-database-migration-samples>)
 - Target Database: Amazon RDS PostgreSQL

-> **CAUTION: The resources that you will be spinning up will continue to run until the CloudFormation stack is deleted or the individual resources are shutdown -- the steps for teardown are located in this document at [Teardown: AWS Cloudformation Stack](#teardown-aws-cloudformation-stack)**
+> **CAUTION: The resources created automatically with this CloudFormation template will continue to run until the CloudFormation stack is deleted or the individual resources are shutdown -- the steps for teardown are located in this document at [Teardown: AWS Cloudformation Stack](#teardown-aws-cloudformation-stack)**

 To launch this template, use the following link: